GSA/site-scanning-documentation/about/project-management/proposals/dropping-www.md

 ## Summary of Analysis

 Currently, we successfully generate scan data for about 16,000 websites.
 Implementing this change would likely cause roughly 1427 (162+1265) websites to begin failing our scans and no longer generating data.
 This is about 8-9%.
 This would improve by roughly 1% as agencies addressed the first bucket of 162 domains that require `www.` for a second level domain to load, but realistically, even with engagement across all of these topic areas, my guess is that we would lose insight into about 5% of the federal web presence.
 This is a significant cost, though it is balanced against the substantial benefit outlined at the start of this memo.

+#### Notes
+- www.youthrules.gov is still in the target URL list by accident